'Early detection is crucial' –Janne Madsen on breast cancer battle

 Finally, on 1 October, I received the news I had been praying for: the operation went well, and there were no signs of cancer in my lymph nodes.
 Relief washed over me.
 Despite the positive outcome, I reflected on the month that had transformed my life.
 September had been an emotional rollercoaster, transitioning from feeling healthy one day to grappling with a life-threatening illness the next.

-I felt physically fine, apart from a subtle symptom of my nipple turning inward.
+I felt physically fine, apart from a subtle symptom of my nipple turning inwards.
 I remember thinking, “Is this what it feels like to have cancer?”
 I had expected something more obvious, like fever or fatigue.
 Instead, I was left with the mental burden of uncertainty and fear.

 Now, there are a few months to wait for post-treatment chemotherapy.
 While my physical health remained intact, the emotional toll was profound.
 It’s a strange, surreal experience—knowing I had cancer but not feeling sick.